kiwimind/kiwimind.github.io/_posts/2017-06-07-drupal8-field-title.md

 After some searching around, it seems to be an often asked question and has been raised a few times on drupal.org.

-I found an article on https://www.unleashed-technologies.com/blog/2017/05/22/why-we-ditched-display-suite-module-drupal-8 that seemed to solve this problem, so have included the code block below to save you having to type it out.
+I found an article on [Unleashed Technologies][1] that seemed to solve this problem, so have included the code block below to save you having to type it out.

 ```
 <?php